Agricultural Reform Route Map

 Tier 2: ‘Enhanced Level Direct Payment’ - a universally accessible payment that supplements Base.
 This is for applicants delivering Base requirements and undertaking further activity that delivers outcomes for nature and climate improvement, including recognition of wider land management.

-Find out more about what is being proposed for inclusion in the Guidance on the List of Measures.
+Find out more about what is being proposed for inclusion in the guidance on the List of Measures.

 Tier 4: ‘Complementary Support’ - provision of support for Continuing Professional Development (CPD), advice, knowledge exchange and linkages to wider land management support from Scottish Government officials and/or public partners.

-Changes to existing schemes will begin in 2025, with a phased approach to bringing in the new support framework from 2026.
 This chapter sets out what that means for the current schemes, when they will change and what can be done now to prepare.

 See the information below for more detail by scheme.